Timequest

-Timequest is an interactive fiction game released by Legend Entertainment, and written by Bob Bates.
-The game can be played online at the Internet Archive.
+Timequest is an interactive fiction game for MS-DOS written by Bob Bates and published in 1991 by Legend Entertainment.

 Plot

 In the year 2090 AD, the use of time machines (called interkrons) is regulated by officers of the Temporal Corps.
 There is a strict prohibition against travel into the past, because of its potentially disastrous effects on the timestream and the catastrophic consequences for current civilization.

 Zeke S. Vettenmyer, a Lieutenant in the Temporal Corps, has stolen an interkron, traveled back into the past, and subtly altered historical situations so that the outcomes of these events will be changed.
 The world as we know it will be destroyed as the effects of these changes ripple forward towards the present and cause massive disruptions in the timestream.

 You are a private in the Temporal Corps.
 You have been selected to travel into the past and untangle Vettenmyer's twisted plot.
-You must pursue Vettenmyer across 3,000 years of history, going to the times and places that he has visited and reversing the changes that he has made which are currently threatening the future that defines your very existence.
+You must pursue Vettenmyer across 3,000 years of history, going to the times and places he has visited and reversing the changes he has made which are currently threatening the future that defines your very existence.